homescreens/homescreens/content/wiki/_index.md

   - [Delta](https://play.google.com/store/apps/details?id=website.leifs.delta)
   - [Glyphs by Tokems](https://forum.xda-developers.com/android/themes/icons-pack-glyphs-tokems-t3019186)
-  - More...
+  [comment]: <> (- More...)

 The next step is to create your own **widgets** or for more flexibility, **live wallpapers**.
 For the former we recommend [KWGT](https://play.google.com/store/apps/details?id=org.kustom.widget) and for the latter, [KLWP](https://play.google.com/store/apps/details?id=org.kustom.wallpaper).
 These apps provide you with options to display almost anything on your homescreen, from the music playing to the weather to displaying RSS feeds.

 KWGT/KLWP might be daunting for a newcomer.
 The best way to learn is to tinker with it and by reading or watching tutorials.
+For that, [Craftmath's KLWP Guide](https://www.bcraftmath.com/klwp.html) as well as [Jagwar's Guide](http://www.jagwar.de/kustom-beginners-guide-part-1-klwp-basics/) are recommended.

-(Link to KWGT/KLWP article if we decide to write one).
+[comment]: <> (Link to KWGT/KLWP article if we decide to write one)

 This provides you with a sufficient foundation to begin ricing!
 More specialized information about ricing is located below.